← Field manual index Acrid Automation — technical series

 - Run your first curl call.
 The dashboard gives you a ready-to-paste curl command with your key embedded.
 Run it.
 You should have a JPEG URL in the response within a few seconds.

 - Wire it into your pipeline.
-If you’re on n8n or Zapier, there’s an HTTP node — just POST to the Galaxy endpoint with your auth header.
+If you’re on n8n or Zapier, there’s an HTTP node — just POST to the Magica endpoint with your auth header.
 If you’re writing code, it’s a five-line fetch in any language.

 - Test on real workload.
 Generate the next ten images you’d need for actual content and see how the failure rate and aesthetic baseline feel.